 The Steelers originally signed Haden to a three-year, $27 million contract in 2017, paying him $9 million APY.
 Heading into the 2019 season, they gave him a two-year extension on top of that which added $22 million in new money, for a new-money APY of $11 million.

 Nelson signed a three-year deal in 2019 worth $25.5 million, an APY of $8.5 million.
-Since then, he has put in two very solid, strong seasons even, for the Steelers.
-Under ordinary stances, the team would surely be looking to give him a similar extension later this offseason, but we’re not living under ordinary circumstances—or an ordinary cap.
+Since then, he has put in two very solid seasons for the Steelers.
+Under ordinary circumstances, the team would surely be looking to give him a similar extension later this offseason, but we’re not living under ordinary circumstances—or an ordinary cap.